Palace of Ajuda: Liberal Wars

 These changes were primarily due to the increase use of the palace.
-In 1828 Miguel of Portugal was acclaimed by the Portuguese Estates General in the Cortes Hall (today the Dining Room).
-Miguel also inhabited the palace for six months as the royal residence, the Palace of Necessidades, underwent remodelling.
+In 1828 Miguel of Portugal was acclaimed by the Portuguese Cortes in the Cortes Hall (today the Dining Room).
+Miguel also inhabited the palace for six months as the royal residence, the Necessidades Palace, underwent remodelling.

-The move of the Royal Court to Queluz in 1829, and the death of the architect Rosa, resulted in a slowing of the project, and the affected the north wing which fell into ruin.
+The move of the Royal Court to Queluz Palace in 1829, and the death of the architect Rosa, resulted in a slowing of the project, and the affected the north wing which fell into ruin.

 With the start of Liberal and Absolutist factionalism, the country entered into a period of fragile stability, and the project, already moving slowly, stopped in 1833 with the entry of liberal forces in Lisbon.

 With the restored Liberal regime, Peter IV took over as Regent until his daughter's age of majority, swearing allegiance to the Constitutional Charter in the throne room on 30 August 1834.
 Peter attempted to complete the palace, under the revised plan of Joaquim Possidónio Narciso da Silva, but was unsuccessful.
 Yet, some projects continued inside the building: in 1836, the antechamber of the Sala do Despacho with scenes of Diana by André Monteiro da Cruz was completed; in 1837, several paintings were repaired by Joaquim Rafael; in 1844, busts of the monarchs in wax were ordered, by Joaquim Rafael; and the sculpture of Inocência by Benedetto Delisi was executed in 1860.